 Height.
-Building height shall be measured as the vertical distance from the average elevation of the finished lot grade at the front of the building to the highest point of the top story in the case of a flat roof, and to the mean height between the plate and the ridge in the case of a pitched roof.
+See Definitions Section 11.
+In the Town Center Zoning, for buildings on lots fronting more than one public way, height shall be measured from all frontages.

 Roof.
 Roof forms include gable, hip, gambrel, mansard, shed, and flat, and are permitted as detailed in Section 3.7 Building Standards.
 Gable, hipped and shed roofs shall have a minimum slope of 9:12.